CreativeCircus/PHP-Fall-2013/README.md

 ## Disruptances

 Please handle all phone calls, text messages, or any other outside activites at a different time.
 Unless your wife is having a baby, kid is sick, or an immediate emergency is imminante, please allocate the 3 hours for the class.

+## Tests/Quiz/Project Overview

+Tests are cumulative.
+Quizzes will be short and based on the prior weeks learning.
+The project is 30 points of your grade.
+The project will require a presentation of your newly built application.
+Instructor will explain project in class.

 ## Tentative Schedule